translate/pootle/docs/server/rq.rst

 .. code-block:: bash

-   $ redis-cli zrank "pootle:dirty:treeitems" "/project/libo_ui"
+   $ redis-cli -n 2 zrank "pootle:dirty:treeitems" "/projects/terminology/"

 Or to get a complete list for the server, including the scores: